Thinking About NaNoWriMo 2015? 6 Reasons Why I Might Not Enter (And You?)August 31, 2015 | 8:52 am | Journal: NaNoWriMo, on writing | 2 comments

 Hotels and Bar Supplies – Ingredients to a Good Story?August 12, 2013 | 4:29 pm | Journal: on writing | 0 comment

-How can a writer get good story ideas from hotels and bar supplies, you’d ask?
+How can a writer get good story ideas from hotel resorts and bar supplies, you’d ask?

 Well, writers are not unlikely to be inspired by daily things.
 A closet may become the perfect excuse for mystery or fantasy events, a doll could bring back to old family memories that cross borders with history and drama.
-And bar and hotel supplies could be the perfect setting for a thriller, or a story revolving around mysterious character who never stops by a city for more than one night.
+Even resorts and bar supplies could be the perfect setting for a thriller, or a story revolving around mysterious character who never stops by a city for more than one night.

-Looking at Hotel Bar Supplies for setting ideas, you can have that barman in your story who always messes up with colors and decorations and loses his job, only to find himself catapulted into a strange world where things work the contrary way.
+Looking at bar supplies for setting ideas, you can have that barman in your story who always messes up with colors and decorations and loses his job, only to find himself catapulted into a strange world where things work the contrary way.
 See what I mean?

-When I visited PeachSuit.com for Hotel Supply Online catalog, I found out I could use pretty much anything to develop a good plot, and that sometimes randomizing my plot choices helps.
+When I visited the PeachSuite.com catalog (note: sponsored mention), for example, I found out I could use pretty much anything to develop a good plot, and that sometimes randomizing my plot choices helps.
 Even simple bar stools can turn into the element that triggers action, new events and an overall move forward of the story.

 Narration is an art, but without the real world coming into a writer’s rescue… I’m afraid we all would end up being so boring. :) And there’s no room for boredom in art, isn’t it?